TezSmith/noteable/Frameworks/Angular/GettingStarted.md

 ___________

-##Component Creation
+## Component Creation

-To create a component
+To create a component:
 - ng generate component <component-name> --inline-template --inline-style
    * Can also be written as n g c <component-name> -it -is

+To add content to a component:
+  - In the generated file with ending component.ts, inside the "template" key, write backticks.
+Inside the backticks add your html content.
+  - To add functionality to your content, below in the export Class function, write your functions before the constructor!

-Components can be displayed in App in two ways
+Components can be displayed in App in two ways:
 - First Way (Angular 2)
     - Go to app.component.ts
     - Under component, write key labeled template, that's set